awsdocs/aws-storagegateway-user-guide/doc_source/backup-arcserve.md

 **To restore data from an archived tape**

-1. Retrieve the archived tape to a tape gateway\.
+1. Retrieve the archived tape to a Tape Gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use Arcserve to restore the data\.
 This process is the same as restoring data from physical tapes\.
 For instructions, see the [Arcserve Backup r17 documentation](https://documentation.arcserve.com/Arcserve-Backup/Available/R17/ENU/Bookshelf_Files/HTML/admingde/index.htm)\.